Used Honda Jazz review

 The third service costs around £290 and includes fresh brake fluid and a new air filter.
 Once a Jazz is three years old, it’s eligible for cheaper maintenance, with alternating minor and major services marketed as Honda 12 and Honda 12+ at £180 and £290 respectively.
 The minor service is an oil and filter change plus an inspection, while Honda 12+ includes replacement air and pollen filters plus new brake fluid.
 The chain-driven engine means there’s no cambelt to replace.

 You can see whether any Honda that you’re thinking of buying is still subject to recall work, by checking its VIN (vehicle identification number) online.
 However, you won’t need to see whether any Jazz Mk3 is in need of remedial work, because so far there haven’t been any recalls for this generation of the supermini.

 All of the Jazz’s predecessors have been the subject of several recalls, though, and for the Mk2 most of these related to airbag glitches; Honda was badly affected by the Takata airbag scandal, which could see occupants injured by shrapnel projected at high speed in the event of a crash.
 The most recent Jazz Mk2 caught up in these various campaigns was made in May 2015, so by the time the Mk3 was launched the problem had been fixed.

 Driver Power owner satisfaction

-A 57th placing out of 75 cars in the 2020 Driver Power satisfaction survey isn’t too bad, bearing in mind the Mk3 is about to be replaced, while 42nd out of 100 in last year’s used car poll is reasonable.
-The best this Jazz has achieved is 40th in the 2018 new-car survey.
+A 33rd placing out of 75 cars in the 2021 Driver Power satisfaction survey is a 24-place jump on 2020, and very impressive bearing in mind the Mk3 has now been replaced, while 42nd out of 100 in last year’s used car poll is reasonable.
 Performance, visibility and ride quality get the thumbs down; the high spots are cabin versatility, interior and exterior quality plus low running costs.